Divorce in Arizona

 Divorce in Arizona | The First Steps

-A divorce in Arizona begins when a person files a Petition for Dissolution of Marriage and related documents.
+Divorce proceedings in Arizona begin when a person files a Petition for Dissolution of Marriage and related divorce forms.
 Those documents are filed in the Superior Court in the county in which either spouse lives.
 Once filed, the Petition for Dissolution of Marriage and related documents are then “served” upon the other party by a private process server.

-A spouse in a divorce in Arizona may not legally “serve” those documents on their spouse.
+A spouse in an Arizona divorce proceeding may not legally “serve” those documents on their spouse.
 However, the spouse being served may sign an acknowledgment of receipt of the documents from the other spouse along with a written waiver of formal service by a process server.
 Some law enforcement agencies may serve the documents as well.

 Once served, the other party has twenty days to file a written Response to that Petition for Dissolution of Marriage if they were served in Arizona.
 If the person was served while outside the state of Arizona, he or she will have thirty days to file a Response to a divorce in Arizona.

 Both parties may file a Motion for Temporary Orders.
 This motion asks the court to set a hearing to determine temporary orders for the care custody and control of their children and a temporary parenting time schedule.
 The court can enter orders for temporary spousal maintenance and child support during a divorce in Arizona.
 The court may even assign responsibility for the payment of community bills and use of the property.
 The court can even award attorney fees.